 Setting Up the Board Game

-- Carrier with five holes
+- Carrier, with five holes

-- Battleship with four holes
+- Battleship, with four holes

-- Cruises with 3 holes
+- Cruiser, with three holes

-- Submarine with 3 holes
+- Submarine, with three holes

-- Destroyer with 2 holes
+- Destroyer, with two holes

-Each ship must be placed horizontally or vertically—not diagonally—across grid spaces, and they can't hang off the grid.
-Ships can touch each other, but they can't be on the same space.
+Each opponent secretly positions his own five ships on the lower ocean grid by fitting the two anchoring pegs on each ship into two holes on the grid.
+Each ship must be placed horizontally or vertically—not diagonally—across grid spaces, and the ships can't hang off the grid.
+Ships can touch each other, but they can't occupy the same grid space.
 You cannot change the position of the ships after the game begins.

-Players who are experienced at playing Battleship sometimes use a variation of the game known as the Salvo variation.
+Players who are experienced at playing Battleship sometimes use a variation of the game, known as the Salvo variation.
 The basic rules remain the same with the following exceptions: